Mommy Minute: Ballet camp makes Carlisle a dance destination

 Ella Snavely is spending her summer far from home.
-The 13-year-old from Fort Wayne, Indiana is living at Dickinson College and attending a five week summer camp at the Central Pa.
-Youth Ballet.
+The 13-year-old from Fort Wayne, Indiana is living at Dickinson College and attending a five-week summer camp at the Central Pennsylvania Youth Ballet.

 “This place is so strong in technique and has amazing teachers,” Snavely said.